 - the LSU Museum of Art, located on the fifth floor of the Shaw Center for the Arts, comprises 13,000 square-feet distributed among 14 galleries;

-- the main campus library, Middleton Library, includes a dedicated printmaking gallery space on the second floor;
+- the main campus library includes a dedicated printmaking gallery space on the second floor;

 - Hill Memorial Library, which has a program that includes historic and contemporary exhibitions of artists’ books, photographs, and printed ephemera.